 Across Europe, there is a massive scarcity of trained radiologists.
 The UK is facing the worst capacity constraints, with the lowest number of practicing radiologists per capita.

-Budgetary constraints and an aging population coupled with the time-consuming process of image analysis is probably the reason for the catastrophic shortage of radiologists across Europe.
+Budgetary constraints and an aging population coupled with the time-consuming process of image analysis are probably the reasons for the catastrophic shortage of radiologists across Europe.
 (Source)

 Global AI-enabled imaging modalities are poised to change the market landscape.
 However, AI-based medical imaging software faces some significant challenges.